 Books of Negroes

-The Sir Guy Carleton branch has also indexed the Book of Negroes, contained within the British Headquarters Papers.
+The Sir Guy Carleton branch of the Empire Loyalists' Association of Canada has indexed the Book of Negroes, contained within the British Headquarters Papers.
 It gives information such as names of the black Loyalists, gender, health, distinguishing marks, status (free or slave), origins, names of their white associates and names of ships used to carry them.
 The full text of the Book of Negroes is presented on the Black Loyalist: Our History , Our People Web site.
 Once on that site, click on Documents then on Official Documents and Proclamations.

 British Headquarters Papers (MG23 B1)